 But what if you don't have a budget?
 The first step is creating one.
-The simplest way to do that is by adding up all of your expenses, then comparing them to your income.
+The simplest way is to add up all of your expenses, then comparing that sum to your income.
 Your budget should be as detailed as possible without being overwhelming.

 Some people find it’s helpful to track every single penny while others find it sufficient to track things in terms of general spending categories.
 Do what works best for you, because if you find it’s too much work to maintain your budget, you’ll just stop using it and that won’t be any help.